 Research interests and interdisciplinarity

-• Literature: French-American comparative modern literature, non-fiction genres and writing (autobiographies, memoirs, diaries, correspondence, speeches, biopics, New Journalism), Beat Generation, Simone de Beauvoir, Patti Smith
+- Literature: American literature (20th and 21st centuries), French-American comparative literature, self-narrative (autobiographies, memoirs, diaries, correspondence, speeches, New Journalism, biopics), non-fiction writing (creativity through collection and recombination, mimetic theory), Beat Generation, Simone de Beauvoir, Patti Smith

-• Political and social sciences: political and cultural history of the “long Sixties” (1958-1974), philosophies of revolt (existentialism, New Left, Albert Camus), youth and citizen mobilizations (New Social Movements, intersectionality)
+- Political and social sciences: political and cultural history of the “long Sixties” (1958-74), philosophies of revolt (existentialism, New Left, Albert Camus), youth and citizen mobilizations (New Social Movements, environmentalism, intersectionality, identity politics)